beave/sagan/doc/source/contributing-coding-style.rst

 Blogs & articles
 ~~~~~~~~~~~~~~~~

-Tell us and better yet,  the world how you are using Sagan.
+Tell us, and better yet,  the world, how you are using Sagan.
 We are always interested to see who and
 how our software is being used.
 In return,  we will link to your articles from within our
 `Sagan ReadTheDocs.org <https://sagan.readthedocs.org>`_ documentation page!
 This help spread the word
 about Sagan and we truly appreciate it!